Biologists use the word habitat to describe the physical places that wild creatures need in which to find food, rest, breed, and rear young.

 Other Habitats

-Woodcock may feed in stands of mature forest, if these wooded areas include a dense understory of smaller trees and shrubs.
+Woodcock may feed in stands of mature forest if these wooded areas include a dense understory of smaller trees and shrubs.
 During drought, woodcock may seek out conifer stands, where the soil stays damp, letting the birds probe for earthworms.
-If woodcock get caught by early snowstorms in autumn, or late snowstorms after they return to the breeding range in spring, the birds may home in on spring seeps -- areas where the soil temperature stays high enough to remain snow-free, where the birds can probe and find food.
+If woodcock get caught by early snowstorms in autumn, or late snowstorms after they return to the breeding range in spring, the birds may home in on spring seeps -- areas where the soil temperature stays high enough for the ground to remain snow-free, allowing the birds to probe and find food.

-On the southern wintering range, woodcock spend their days in dense bottomland hardwoods, in areas of mixed pine and hardwoods, and in recently burned-over stands of longleaf pine.
+On the southern wintering range, woodcock use a number of different habitats, including old fields, wet thickets, sparse pine forest with a brushy understory, dense bottomland hardwoods, mixed pine and hardwoods, and recently burned-over stands of longleaf pine.
+Typical plant types include cane, privet, wax myrtle, and briars.

 Habitat Mosaics

-An ideal area for woodcock would have an alder swale or other forested wetland at its core, surrounded by thick early successional daytime feeding habitats at slightly higher elevations and in patches of 5 or more acres.
-Singing grounds and roosting cover should be nearby.
+An ideal area for woodcock would have an alder swale or other forested wetland at its core.
+This central zone, used for feeding and resting, would be surrounded by other stands of thick shrubland or young forest at slightly higher elevations and in patches of five acres or larger, where the birds could also feed, shifting between different zones of soil moisture and earthworm availability as weather patterns changed or drought conditions developed.
+Ample singing grounds and roosting cover would be nearby.

 Habitat Loss